abhik-b/exam-notes/notes/ml.md

 **Underfitting Data** : model doesn't has enough knowledge and gives results which have very less connections/harmony among each other , due to lack of enough attributes.

-### Linear Algebra , Regression & Classification
+## Linear Algebra & Classification

-Scalar,Vector,Matrix,Matrix Operations,Norms,Probaility,Joint Distribution,Bayes theorem , Expectation, COvariance.

 Vector dot product = each row \* each column

 ### Least Square Method